 While I was in Ukraine in 2019, my wife and I purchased a book that contained a collection of lives of saints named Saraphim, in Russian.
 In this book I was delighted to find twenty two sermons on the Divine Liturgy by St. Seraphim (Zvezdinski).
 This was also the first time that I heard about this wonderful saint.

-The book notes that these sermons were preserved in Russia under the time of the godless soviets through samizdat.
+The book notes that these sermons were preserved in Russia in samizdat form during the time of the godless Soviets.

-It struck me very deeply that of great emphasis in the teaching of St. Seraphim, during times of great tribulation, was the Divine Liturgy.
+It is a striking fact that during times of growing tribulations, the Divine Liturgy was greatly emphasized in the teaching of St. Seraphim.
 The reader will note in what lofty terms he speaks of it.
 Obviously, as he himself says, he is but striving to reflect the life of Christ in His Church and the teaching of the saints.

 Clearly and unambiguously he sets the Divine Liturgy as the greatest offering of all.
 I would think it safe to assume that if he were in the flesh in our times he would call for more Liturgies to be offered, rather than as sadly happened in the past, Liturgies to be halted or reduced.

-Yet, we may learn this great lesson from St. Seraphim, in times of trouble we must turn to more prayer, most of all in the Church and most of all the Divine Liturgy, rather than less or none.
-We may also be challenged to evaluate our own ethos, do we in our times hold the Divine Liturgy in such awe?
+Yet, we may learn this great lesson from St. Seraphim – in times of trouble we must turn to more prayer, most of all in the Church and most of all the Divine Liturgy, rather than less or none.
+We may also be challenged to evaluate our own ethos, do we hold the Divine Liturgy in such awe?
 Do we see it as the most essential gift of God for the Christian life?
 Would the saint approve of modern obstacles in the way of the Liturgy?

 The saint also makes clear that it is Christ Himself that gives of Himself in the Divine Liturgy.
 Thus, for our times, we may contemplate, could the Divine Liturgy convey illness?
 Or, to frame it in words that are faithful to the ideas of St. Seraphim, could Christ Himself be a spreader of illness?
 I believe that after reading even just this one sermon by the saint, the clear answer is emphatically no. The reader will see how he emphasizes the Holy Chalice, and in what lofty terms he speaks of it.